Newfoundland Tricolour

-The Newfoundland Tricolour, or the Pink, White and Green, is an unofficial flag seen in the Canadian province of Newfoundland and Labrador, and is mistakenly believed to have been an official Flag of Newfoundland and Labrador, or more commonly, of the island of Newfoundland specifically.
+The Newfoundland Tricolour, or the Pink, White and Green, is an unofficial flag of the Canadian province of Newfoundland and Labrador, and is mistakenly believed to have been an official Flag of Newfoundland and Labrador, or more commonly, of the island of Newfoundland specifically.

 Its proportions are 1:2 with three pales of equal width coloured green (hoist side), white (centre), and pink (on the fly).
 The design originated in the late 19th century with the Newfoundland Fishermen's Star of the Sea Association, an aid and benefit organization established in St. John's in 1871 by the Catholic Church.
 The flag was unofficial but the official banner of the association was a green background with a white star and a pink cross in the centre.
 The Star of the Sea is Polaris, the North Star, which was very important in navigation.
 Mary, mother of Jesus, is also known as Our Lady, Star of the Sea.
 While the colours were taken from the official banner of the association, the flag's design may have been influenced by the then unofficial Irish tricolour and or a local design (red at the hoist, white in the centre and green on the fly tricolour) which was used by the Newfoundland Natives' Society (NNS) from the mid 1800s.
 The NNS flag had fallen out of use since the demise of the society.
 With the introduction of the unofficial Labrador flag in March 1974 and the official change of the province's name to "Newfoundland and Labrador" in December 2001 the green-white-pink tricolour is generally considered to be the unofficial flag of the Newfoundland region of the province.